K.C.'s Krazy Chase!: Release and reception

 K.C.'s Krazy Chase! was well received, gaining a Certificate of Merit in the category of "1984 Most Humorous Video Game/Computer Game" at the 5th annual Arkie Awards.
+Art Levis of Electronic Fun with Computers & Games was more complex, faster, and more interesting than the first game in the series awarding the game a three and a half out of four.